 Water Category 1 or Clean Water

 This is called “clean water” because the water comes from a clean source; it is not contaminated and does not pose a threat to people if they get exposed to it, whether through the skin, by ingesting it, or inhaling it.
 Some examples of category 1 water damage is water from a sink or bathtub overflow, broken water supply line, melting ice or snow, falling rain water, and toilet supply tank overflow or leak.
 While category 1 is deemed safe, it only takes 48 hours for it to become category 2.
-Flooding with category 1 water damage will typically just require air movers to increase the evaporation rate of water and a dehumidifier to remove the moisture from the air.
+Flooding with category 1 water damage will typically just require air movers to increase the evaporation rate of water and a commercial dehumidifier to remove the moisture from the air.
 Any material in category 1 water has a high chance of being salvaged.

 Water Category 2 or Grey Water

 This is called “grey water” and contains significant contamination (bacteria, mold, and/or chemicals) that can potentially cause discomfort or illness to individuals who come into contact with it or ingest it.
 Grey water can be dirty water from your dishwasher or washing machine.
 It could also be leaks from water beds, toilet overflow with just urine, broken aquariums, and seepage due to hydrostatic pressure.
 You should also note that a Category 2 water can easily become a Category 3 if it doesn’t get treated for two days or more.
 Remember, there are bacteria and mold growing in that water!
 A water damage restoration professional will be required to wear some personal protection equipment (PPE).
 Any carpeting in the area will have to be removed or replaced to prevent continued mold and bacterial growth.